YehudaShapira/xv6-explained/Explanations.md

 The processor instruction pointer `%eip` register points - by default - to a certain memory place in the ROM, which contains a simple program that:

 1. Copies the very first block (512 bytes.
-AKA the boot block) from the disc to the memory
+AKA the boot block) from the disk to the memory
-2. Sets the PC to point to the beginning of the newly-copies data
+2. Sets the instruction pointer `%eip` to point to the beginning of the newly-copies data

 So what?

 Every operating system needs to make sure that its first 512 bytes are a small program (it has to be small; it's only 512 bytes!) that loads the rest of the operating system to the memory and sets the PC to whatever place it needs to be in.
-If 512 bytes arenӴ enough for this, the program can actually call a slightly larger program that can load and set up more.
+If 512 bytes aren't enough for this, the program can actually call a slightly larger program that can load and set up more.

 In short: